 When braiding hair, do not put too much tension on the scalp, as over time this will cause traction alopecia.
-Shelly Dalton wo out of Created three out owing three of the following fivers:

 For each of the following statements, there is a range of things that you must cover.
 You must show that you have: